angelodivin123/ProVenture/README.md

    - Run these commands one by one:
         - " pip install pygame "
         - " pip install pillow "
-3. Download the game files and ensure all resources are in the resources folder
+3. Download the game files and ensure all resources installed
+4. Extract the ZIP file to your desired location on your PC
-4. Run the game
+5. Run the game

 # Game Features
 - Three unique character classes with special abilities